davelowensohn/atom-pod-tabs/README.md

 ### Better tabs for working with Ember.js pods

+[DEPRECATED / ABANDONED: This isn't particularly stable & https://atom.io/packages/ember-tabs does a much better job of the same thing.]

 ![This either does or doesn't make you smile.](/resources/atom-pod-tabs-screencap.gif)

 I just started a new Ember.js project using the pod directory structure, and found it much harder to navigate around Atom when all the various components share filenames (multiple instances of `controller.js`, `route.js`, `template.hbs` instead of `component1.js`, `component1.hbs`, `component2.js`, `component2.hbs`, etc).
 Tabs are harder to jump between, it's harder to know where you are or what you're working on at a glance.
 You can opt to display the entire project path, but this only creates a new problem, as the part of the path you care about is almost always pushed out of the tab by something like `/User/yourname/github/app/components/...`